Master of Arts (Philosophy)

 - Submit an acceptable capstone project, as determined by the department of specialization.
 Students will receive specific directions about their capstone project from their respective departments.

-- At least 24 of the total credits required for the degree program must be completed in residency at Biola.
+- At least 24 of the total credits required for the degree program must be completed at Biola.
 Advanced Standing, Reduction and transfer credit are not considered residency credits.

 - Obtain a 3.0 average with no grade below a "C-" in all courses to be credited toward graduation.